devs-immortal/bind-cmd/README.md

 ## Features

-- Bind Minecraft commands to specific keys on your keyboard.
+- Bind Minecraft commands or messages to specific keys on your keyboard.
 - Configure bindings using the mod settings located in the mod menu.
 - Easy to use and customize.